Dates are subject to change.

 If you need to reset your password visit the CAMS homepage.
 If you need additional assistance contact the Help Desk at 863-874-8888.

 If you’re blocked from registration, it’s likely your file is missing a required document.
 This may be an immunization form, official high school transcript, or test scores (ACT/SAT).
 There also may be a hold on your account for past due parking tickets or other business matters.
-Contact the Office of Admissions or the Bursar’s Office accordingly to resolve the issue.
+Contact the Office of Admissions or the Student Business Services Office accordingly to resolve the issue.

 Your academic success is our highest priority.
 If you need help figuring out what classes to take next or are interested in changing your major or concentration, we welcome questions and are eager to provide answers.

-To make an appointment with a success coach send an email or visit the Academic Success Center desk located on the second floor of the Innovation, Science, and Technology (IST) Building or residence hall II.
+To make an appointment with a success coach send an email or visit the Academic Success Center located on the first floor of the Innovation, Science, and Technology (IST) Building in room 1019.

 Your well-being, health, and career goals are also important to us.
 Don’t hesitate to take advantage of our other support services.